Will7838/Christmas-lights/README.md

 6. If it worked, yay!
 If it didn't, start googling.

 ### Setting up Vixen
+*NOTE: I have uploaded my config file here.
+If that's all you need you can just download and load that, if you want to know how I made it, follow the steps below.*
 1. Start Vixen
 2. Click "Setup Display"
+*On the left-hand side:*
+3. Add "Single Item" and try and name it appropriately
+4. Click 'No' if it asks about a dimming curve
+5. Select "They are a single color..."
+6. Rinse and repeat step 3-5 for as many non-pixel lights as you have (12 for me)
+7. Add a "Pixel grid", with dimensions Height=1, Width=300 and orientation horizontal
+8. Select "No" dimming curve
+9. Select "They can be any color.."
+*On the right hand side:*
+10. Add a "generic serial" controller
+11. Set # of outputs to 912
+12. Click on the name of the controller and click the cog down the bottom
+13. Click "setup/change serial port", set it to whatever port the arduino is on (go to device manager on windows to find out), set a baud rate of 1048576, parity none
+14. Click OK, then select "Send a text header", and in the text box type ">>300<<" (without the "").
+Click OK.
+15. On the left hand side, select the group of pixels.
+On the right hand side, using shift, select output 1-900.
+Click "Patch Elements".
+16. On the left hadn side, using shift, select the non-pixel elements (12 in my case), and on the right hand side select output 901-912.
+Click "Patch Elements".
+17. Click "OK".
+That should be all you have to do to set up vixen, however every time you reconnect the arduino you'll probably have to come back here, click on the controller name, click the cog and change the serial port.

 ### Setting up the pixel strip
 1. Connect both of the pixel strips together